panchao5/react-class-prop/README.md

-A simple demonstration of creating and using a custom JSX pragma.
+A simple demonstration of customizing the `jsx` function.